jiange91/lm_compiler/docs/source/fundamentals/cog_basics/few_shot.rst

 .. code-block:: python

+   import cognify
-   from compiler.llm.prompt import Demonstration, FilledInput
+   from cognify import Demonstration, FilledInput

    # A list of demos for task: extract keywords from a question given some hints for retrieval
    demos = [